 Disadvantages of LEDs

-While the advantages of LED lighting are many, the one big disadvantage is cost.
-While a standard incandescent bulb sells for under a dollar and compact fluorescents are down to $2 to $3, LEDs that produce enough light for general everyday applications still cost many times more, though the price is coming down.
+Though the advantages of LED lighting are many, the one big disadvantage is cost.
+While a standard incandescent bulb sells for under a dollar and compact fluorescents are down to $2 to $3, LEDs for general lighting applications still cost many times more, though the price is coming down.

 The Future is Bright

-As LED lighting becomes more popular, and advancements continue to be made in research and production, costs are expected to fall.
-In the meantime, consider giving LEDs a try for the specially applications above, and keep your eyes open for the next generation of LED lighting coming soon.
+As LED lighting becomes more popular, and advancements continue to be made in research and production, costs are expected to continue to fall, and the benefits far outweigh the price disadvantage.

 - EcoSmart LED Recessed Light (video)